Volunteer

 Thinking About Hosting an Asylum Seeker?

-If you have extra space and want to make a meaningful impact, opening your home to an asylum seeker is one of the most powerful ways to help.
-We know you may have questions, so we spoke with a two-time CASP host to share insights and tips for those considering this life-changing experience.
+We know you may have questions, so we spoke with a two-time CASP host to share insights and tips for those considering hosting!

 All of the online trainings we have offered can be found on our community education page.